vaginessa/blog/articles/2017/02-blueprint-for-deploying-web-aps.md

 rm -rf blog-latest.tar.bz2
 ```

-You can see the content of Dockerfile [here](https://github.com/kjk/blog).
+You can see a sample [`Dockerfile`](https://github.com/kjk/blog/blob/master/Dockerfile) and a sample [`docker_build.sh`](https://github.com/kjk/blog/blob/master/s/docker_build.sh)

-After setting things up and deploying the app, you should restart the OS (`shutdown -r`) to verify that the app will start up after reboot.
+After deploying the app for the first time you should restart the server
+(`shutdown -r`) to verify that the app will start up after reboot.

-and `tail-logs.sh`:
+I also have a sceript `logs.sh` that logs in to the server and shows logs for
+the docker service in follow mode (like `tail -f`):

 ```bash
 #!/bin/bash